daviddozie/deployease/README.md

 ```sh
 deployease deploy
 ```
 If Netlify is detected, it will automatically deploy.
-Otherwise, you can specify manually:
+Otherwise, specify it manually:
 ```sh
 deployease deploy --platform netlify
 ```